The Ultimate National Parks Book List

 Camp is a great gift for folks who love the outdoors – that includes us park lovers too.
 This is just a fun read with all sorts of interesting anecdotes and stories.

 “With tales from the trail, arresting images, and helpful instruction, this wild guide reveals what calls people to camp: under all the gear, it’s as much about living off the grid as it is about the thrill of staying alive.

 Whether you love car camping with kids, rock climbing with friends, or roughing it solo in a lean-to, you’ll find there’s always somewhere new to explore—even if it’s just in your backyard.”

 Best National Parks History Books

-One of my favorite stories is Chris Epting’s Teddy Roosevelt in California: The Whistle Stop Tour That Changed America.
+One of my favorites is Chris Epting’s Teddy Roosevelt in California: The Whistle Stop Tour That Changed America.

 It’s the story of President Theodore Roosevelt’s 1903 California Whistle Stop Tour.